IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/pre-work/CLOUD_ACCOUNT.md

 # Access the Cluster

 In this section, you will login to your own IBM Cloud account, and then get access to a IBM Cloud Lab account which contains pre-provisioned clusters.
-Each lab attendee will be granted access to one cluster.
+Each workshop attendee will be granted access to one cluster.

 ### Step 1: Setting up your IBM Cloud ID